mrdaviesuk/elevate_check/README.md

 It may be used in UAC privilege escalation scenarios to identify where "allowElevate"==True, as was the original purpose of the script
 For more detailed info read:  [Bypassing Windows User Account Control (UAC) and ways of mitigation](https://www.greyhathacker.net/?p=796)

-It may also be used to describe or search for the requestedExecution (asInvoker,highestAvailable,requireAdministrator) of an executable, which informs the behavior of the execution for Windows Administrators and Standard Users.
+It may also be used to describe or search for the requestedExecution (asInvoker,highestAvailable,requireAdministrator) of an executable, which informs the behavior of elevation and UAC for Windows Administrators and Standard Users.
+Whether uiaccess is enabled can also be returned and filtered for.

+All results can be exported to CSV for later review, in addition to the console output.

 ### Requirements
 -----------------------------